 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers ("ASU 2014-09") that updates the principles for recognizing revenue.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU 2014-09 also amends the required disclosures of the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 ASU 2014-09 is effective for the Company beginning in its fiscal year 2018, and may be applied retrospectively to all prior periods presented or through a cumulative adjustment to the opening retained earnings balance in the year of adoption.
-The Company intends to adopt this standard on January 1, 2018 and does not anticipate that this guidance will materially impact its consolidated financial statements.
+The Company intends to adopt this standard on January 1, 2018.
+Due to the nature of the Company's revenue generating activities and the small number of customer contracts, the Company does not anticipate that this guidance will materially impact its consolidated financial statements.